This post contains affiliate links. Please see our disclosure policy.

 • Dairy-free – Use your favorite trusted dairy-free butter & heavy cream to make this recipe dairy-free.

-How to Make this Pecan Pie Bar Recipe Step-by-Step:
+How to Make Pecan Pie Bars:

 The pan of unbaked and baked shortbread crust.

 Step 2: Make the Pecan Pie Filling.
 Cook together butter, maple syrup, brown sugar, and heavy cream.
 Slowly pour some of this mixture into your beaten eggs, to gently bring them to a warmer temp without scrambling them.
-Then, slowly whisk that mixture back into the pot with the rest of the maple filling.
-Stir in your pecans, vanilla, salt, and cinnamon.

-Four images of the pecan pie filling coming together.
+Four images of the filling coming together.

 Step 3: Bake the Bars.
 Pour the pecan mixture over the par-baked crust and bake for 30-35 minutes.
 The hardest part of this recipe is waiting for the bars to bake & cool!